Adrian082818/anime_cli/README.md

 ## Usage

-To run the application, run
+To run the application, cd into bin directory and run ruby anime_run
-./bin/anime_run

 ## Development